 Hell Is That Noise: In-universe.
 When the Eldest Gruff is closing in on Harry, he hears a heavy Thump getting closer and closer.
 Considering this Gruff's first younger sibling was about twenty feet tall, Harry is seriously worried about these Thumps.
 Turns out the Eldest Gruff is five feet, five-two tops.
 The noise is his Magic Staff as he puts it down on the ground.

-Hopeless Boss Fight: When Harry sees the Eldest Gruff kill a Fallen Angel-possesed human and is wearing three purple stoles worn by members of the Senior Council Harry knows he is in one of these in terms of power.
+Hopeless Boss Fight: When Harry sees the Eldest Gruff kill a Fallen Angel-possesed human in one shot and is wearing three purple stoles worn by members of the Senior Council (He could only have them as trophies from victories) Harry knows he is in one of these in terms of power.
 Thankfully, he is owed a favor from the Summer Court.
 See Mundane Wish below.

 Hope Spot: A particularly devastating example occurs for Michael of all people in Small Favor.
 After the battle in the aquarium that resulted in the deaths of several Denarians, with their coins being subsequently collected, Michael realizes that combined with the other Denarians that they know are in the area, along with the Denarians who have already been defeated and their coins collected he, Harry and the others are within a hair's breadth of defeating the entire order of Denarians and putting an end to their war with the Church once and for all.
 Unfortunately, Harry is forced to use the coins they captured to barter for a meeting so that they can have a chance rescue Marcone and Ivy, during which the coins are stolen by Thorned Namshiel, setting the good guys almost all the way back to square one.
 And that's not even counting what happens to Michael himself.